-Evidence that I uncovered is historic fact and was gathered doing research of documents, reports, maps, early and contemporary interviews, along with early visual images and feet-on-the-ground explorations that included treks from the banks of the Colorado river to crossing snake infested rocky buttes and the blistering heat on barren desert floors.
+Evidence that I uncovered contains historic fact and was gathered doing research of documents, reports, maps, early and contemporary interviews, along with early visual images and feet-on-the-ground explorations that included treks from the banks of the Colorado river to crossing snake infested rocky buttes and the blistering heat on barren desert floors.
 This ultimately led me to the Kingman UFO sites with physical evidence the military left behind 'in situ'.
 Unlike the alleged Roswell UFO site in New Mexico, the Kingman UFO landing and crash locations are unspoiled archaeological sites located on private and government protected lands that are not open to the public to be scavenged by UFO hunters, souvenir collectors, or as entertainment and adventure for amateur diggers and tour groups wanting a vacation thrill.

 Harry J. Drew

 Author and Historian

-Director of Museums of History, Anthropology and Archaeology
+Director of Museums of Anthropology, Archaeology and History

 Kingman, Arizona USA © 2022 Harry J. Drew All Rights Reserved